chouseknecht/symfony-mariadb-nginx/README.md

 # Set the working directory to the root of the cloned project
 $ cd symfony-mariadb-nginx

 # Build the images.
-NOTE: the following command will delete whatever is in the *symfony* directory.
-If you don't
+WARNING: the following command will remove any project you may have
-# want that, then run `make build` instead.
+# in the *symphony* folder.
 $ make build_from_scratch

 # Run in development mode